Kevin-De-Koninck/Get-It/README.md

 # THANKS

-Thanks to [youtube-dl](https://github.com/rg3/youtube-dl) authors for creating such and amazing tool.
+Thanks to [youtube-dl](https://github.com/rg3/youtube-dl) authors for creating such an amazing tool.